Scroll to content

 https://www.yattendon.org/mental-health-and-wellbeing/

 We have a zero tolerance approach to bullying in the school which addresses the causes of bullying as well as dealing with negative behaviours.
-Our PHSE programme also looks to develop emotional and social development.
+Our PSHE programme also looks to develop emotional and social development.
 Relevant staff are trained to support medical needs and all staff receive First Aid training.
 We have a Medical policy in place.
 Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and in place by all staff and consists of 3 rules: “Be Ready, Be Respectful and Be Safe.”
 Pupil voice is central to our ethos and this is encouraged in a variety of ways, including our School Council and annual pupil questionnaires.

 What specialist services and expertise are available at or accessed by the school?